mvllow/lilvim/readme.md

 ### Minimal and modular by design

-Modules should be self-contained; Changing options, setting up keymaps, and installing plugins are all handled on a per-module basis.
-Any shared utilites can be found in `lil-helpers.lua`.
+This project includes several self-contained modules which handle their own options, keymaps, and plugins.
+Any shared utilites can be found in `lil-helpers`.

 ### Prioritise built-in Neovim functionality

-While Neovim does not come with as much out of the box compared to Emacs, we try to push this idea to the limits.
-There are currently more plugins than necessary – and those may disappear once we have comparable, competing solutions.
+We have designed lilvim to demonstrate the capabilities of vanilla Neovim and lower the platform's barrier to entry for new users.
+Our approach encourages users to enjoy the benefits of a lightweight environment by first embracing the platform, then supplementing with plugins as needed.

 ## Related

 There are plenty of projects that provide a framework of abstractions to simplify the learning curve of using Neovim over something like VSCode.
-I would encourage checking out [LunarVim](https://github.com/LunarVim/LunarVim) if you want a great batteries-included Neovim configuration.
+Check out [LunarVim](https://github.com/LunarVim/LunarVim) or [AstroVim](https://github.com/kabinspace/AstroVim) if you want a great batteries-included Neovim configuration.

 ## Contributing

-We welcome and encourage all contributions; Especially if it includes removing plugins 😉
+We welcome and appreciate all contributions, especially ones that involve removing plugins 😉